-One little act of dis-unity unravelled the plans of a vastly superior Austrian army of knights versus a band of untrained, unarmoured, outnumbered and out-resourced, but highly unified, band of Swiss peasants……
+One little act of dis-unity unraveled the plans of a vastly superior Austrian army of knights versus a band of untrained, unarmoured, outnumbered, and out-resourced, but a highly unified, band of Swiss peasants……

 As you can appreciate and have no doubt discovered for yourselves, that unity plays the most pivotal role in the success of a team and business.
 No unity, no success.
 You and your team are destined to go headlong into the swamp like the Leopold and his burly knights without it, so if you want to achieve your vision, you as the leader must work constantly at building a team around you that is unified and sold out to the Vision.
 End of story.

 Do you have unity in the team you lead?